A·PPLIED

 Unfussy

-We use plain language and choose the simplest approach that works.
+I use plain language and choose the simplest approach that works.
 Complexity is not a signal of expertise.
-If a recommendation needs a glossary, it isn't finished yet.

 Y = f(X)